 Kate*, a psychiatric nurse at an inpatient mental health facility near New York City, discusses her experience receiving the Pfizer vaccine in December, touching on vaccine hesitancy among her colleagues and the mental health crisis exacerbated by COVID-19.

-She warns the impacts of the pandemic will be felt for generations to come.
+She warns the impacts of the pandemic will be felt for

 This interview was conducted in December 2020.
 It was condensed and edited for clarity by Kelly Cannon.